€ 140

 FAQ

-Q: Would a researcher or epidemiologist appreciate this?
+Would a researcher or epidemiologist value this?

-Q: What material and chain?
+What are the size, material, and chain?

 Medical & Lab tools